Sutlej River in high flood at Sulemanki, Ganda Singh headworks

-LAHORE: Sutlej River has been in high flood at Head Sulemanki, with 1,91,000 cusecs water passing through the headworks, quoting PDMA, ARY News reported on Tuesday.
+OKARA/HAVELI LAKHA: Sutlej River has been in very high flood at Sulemanki Headworks, with 1,69,702 cusecs outflow, ARY News reported on Wednesday.

-The river has also been in high flood at Head Ganda Singh Wala with 1,29,000 cusecs water flow, a spokesperson of Provincial Disaster Management Authority Punjab stated.
+The river has also been in high flood at Head Ganda Singh Wala with 1,22,326 cusecs water flow with water level as high as 20.80 feet.

-The water flow has been normal in Sutlej at Islam Headworks, but rapidly rising at the point, spokesman said.
+An unusual flooding in Sutlej River has wreaked havoc in the area destroying houses and standing crops on thousands of acres.

-The Indus River has been in low flood at Tarbela, PDMA stated.
-The Mangla and Tarbela reservoirs have been filled, spokesperson added.
+The water officials have reported that the water level in the river going down at Ganda Singh Wala point.

 Flooding in Sutlej River has broken protective dykes and submerged several villages after release of river water from India.